RhythmLunatic/Delta-NEX-Rebirth/README.md

 An old StepMania theme, modded and fixed to support StepMania 5.0.12 along with other stuff.

 Rebirth mod written by Rhythm Lunatic with new graphics created by Joao Almeida.
+Rest of the credits are in credits.txt

 This theme is 100% free and open source.
 Don't abuse it and shove it on your bootlegged PIU machine, go buy the game if you want to run a business.